MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/carousel.md

 ---
 layout: entry
-title:  "Carousel / slideshow"
+title:  "Carousels and Slideshow"
-description: "How to code and test an accessible carousel slideshow wizard"
+description: "How to code and test an accessible carousel or slideshow"
 categories: main
 order: 2